‘Transformer’ rooms and robo-furniture are set to remake our homes – and lives – before our eyes

 So how will these flexible spaces work?

-Sidewalk Labs and IKEA are collaborating with Ori, a robotic furniture startup that emerged from the Massachusetts Institute of Technology, to transform our use of increasingly sparse urban living space.
+Sidewalk Labs ja IKEA are collaborating with Ori, a robotic furniture startup that emerged from the Massachusetts Institute of Technology, to transform our use of increasingly sparse urban living space.
 They have developed ways to enhance existing apartments with pre-manufactured standardised products to make living spaces flexible.

 Leading product designers have produced tantalising concepts of how these newly developed products could enhance our lives in cities where space is at a premium.
 One example is based on a floor plan measuring just 3m by 3.5m.

 The more intensive use of building space with hyper-dense living will have impacts on circulation spaces.
 It will require more services in tighter spaces and a vigilant eye on emergency evacuation pathways.
 Public space will be much more crowded and play a more important role in our well-being.